Tag: Titanic

 This time-consuming hobby does not appeal to me at all.
 I would rather make up the story and all the dead relatives and cousins.
 But my older sister is a family tree enthusiast.
 Just as well, every family needs one member to keep track of us all.
 My sister, Heather has spent 15 years researching our lot, discovering in the process a lot of fascinating people, places and assorted facts.
 She calls it going down the rabbit hole.
 A bit like Alice, you pop down supposedly for a moment and emerge days later having learnt a lot.

-Discovering One’s grandparents
+Discovering one’s grandparents

 That is how big sister, Heather found a little, but unfortunately not a lot, about our maternal grandmother, Winifred.
 Most grannies born in the time of Queen Victoria did predictable things like stay in their hometown, marry and raise a bunch of kids.
 But not Winnie.
 No, she, as a young woman, took off from London supposedly alone to hop on a liner bound for Sydney just months after the sinking of the Titanic in 1912.
 My sister located her name on the ship (SS Rangatira) manifold and traced her arrival in Sydney six weeks later.